Red Sea, Egypt Diving Review

 The Red Sea has many very good wrecks to dive!
 In addition most of these are lying in quite shallow water making it suitable for recreational scuba diving.
 There is even one of the best Wreck dives in the World, the Thistlegorm Wreck featuring trucks; motorbikes and locomotives from World War 2!
 There are also 4 very good wrecks to dive around Abu Nuhas as well as the deeper Rosalie Moller Wreck.

-How to dive Red Sea, Egypt?
+How to dive Red Sea?

 Local Dive Centers